Recruitment Privacy Notice

 We manage our recruitment through a dedicated website which is operated by a third party.
 When applying for a job with us, you will create a profile where you will find details of the progress of the applications you have made.
 You can activate or disable your profile at any time, by managing your settings through the online dashboard or contact us directly by email at firstname.lastname@example.org.
 You will be prompted periodically via email to maintain your profile and consent to the continued holding of your information.

 To progress through our online application, you must answer compulsory and optional questions regarding:

 All jobs should be applied for through our dedicated website.
 Should you provide a CV or speculative application outside of this process, we may not process it.
 We may scan your documents into our systems and they will be stored securely.
 If you are successful and secure a new job with us, we may upload those documents to your personnel file.
-If you are not successful, we will usually keep your CV for a maximum period of 6 months.
+Third parties

 We need to share some information about job applicants with third parties, such as our right to work and driving licence mandate verification companies and, where applicable, our psychometric assessment company.
 Where you have provided the contact details of your last employer, we may need to contact them to confirm your employment history.

 By accepting our recruitment privacy notice or proceeding with an application, you will consent to us sharing your contact information with these third parties, as applicable, for the purpose of completing the application process.